 Equity & Inclusion in Online Teaching

-This page outlines the importance of equity and inclusion in teaching, and how instructors have a critical role in facilitating these principles within their course.
-It also has suggestions for ways to create new opportunities to foster inclusion or enhance what you’re already doing to make the course accessible and educational for everyone.
+You play a critical role in supporting principles of equity and inclusion in your course.
+As you explore the resources here, strategize ways to create new opportunities to foster inclusion or enhance what you’re already doing to make your course accessible and educational for everyone.

 The science of learning is research, conducted by cognitive scientists, on how we process, remember, retrieve, and apply information.
-The development and retention of new knowledge depends, in large part, on the relationship between what a student is learning and what they already know.
 Utilize the practices found on this page to further facilitate your students' learning.

 Developing Learning Objectives in an Online Course